7 Reasons To Visit Madrid, Spain

 7 reasons to visit Madrid, the gorgeous capital city of Spain.

 The first place I ever visited in Spain was Madrid, the country’s capital.
-This city offers so much history and culture, as well as entertainment and fun.

 Whether you are a budget traveler backpacking through Europe, or just visiting Spain for a quick vacation, Madrid is one of the best places to see in the country.